lgalke/mpd-aae-recommender/README.md

 After cloning the repository it takes only very few action to apply our approach.
 The current working directory is assumed to be the present git repository.
+Please make sure to run the code on a machine with GPUs and CUDA support.

 1. Setup virtual environment and install all dependencies